-To ensure your campaigns are effective, you need to consider your audiences, your goals, and your possible return on investment (ROI) — and you need to track these results to help you improve each and every campaign.
+To ensure your campaigns are effective, you need to consider your audiences, your goals and your possible return on investment (ROI).
+You also need to track these results to help you improve each and every campaign.

-As you prepare for the holiday season, take the time to review and update these three key holiday emails:
+As your content marketing team prepares for the holiday season, take the time to review and update these three key holiday email templates:

-And, when your customers’ open your emails, it’s a signal to their email service provider (ESP) that you are a welcomed sender — this way you don’t end up in the spam folder.
+Plus, when your customers open your emails, it’s a signal to their email service provider (ESP) that you’re a welcomed sender and won’t end up in the spam folder.